SalesforceLabs/ActionPlansV4/README.md

 1. Navigate to Setup > Object Manager > Action Plan > Buttons, Links, and Actions > New Button or Link
 1. Give it a label and name, such as "New MyObject Action Plan"
 1. Display Type is List Button.
 Uncheck the list checkbox.
-1. Use the following format for the button (removing the namespace if you're not using the managed package):
+1. Use the following format for the button (removing the `LabsActionPlans` namespace if you're not using the managed package):
     ```
     {!URLFOR( $Action.LabsActionPlans__ActionPlan__c.New, null, [refType="CustomObject__c", refId=CustomObject__c.Id] )}
     ```